ThePrimeagen/rust-for-typescript-devs/README.md

 - `npm run build` - Build your site for production.
 This will still include the Next.js server run time.
 Use this if you're using something like Vercel to host your site.
 - `npm run export` - Builds your site statically, use this if you're going to deploy to GitHub Pages, S3, or somewhere else with no server.
 This will run next build and then next export (no need to run build yourself first.)
 - `npm run start` - Start an already-built server.
+- `npm run csv` – Will generate the CSV of the metadata from your course.
+Note you may have to run build first, depending on your csvPath.

+## Analytics

+By default this doesn't generate any analytics.
+If you are creating a Frontend Masters course and would like a weekly report of analytics, contact me (Brian Holt) and I'll give you a snippet to drop on your page (though fair warning, I will also have access to your data, if that bothers you.)

+Otherwise I'm pretty pleased with [Simple Analytics](referral.simpleanalytics.com/brian) (this is a referral link, free month for me and free month for you); I've been using them for my courses personally.

 ## License